 The Wild Atlantic Way shouldn’t be viewed as just a scenic route alone but a portal into the history and heritage of the places it travels through.
-In this post, I examine the notable historical figures with connections to the Wild Atlantic Way route in the county.
+In this post, I examine famous Kerry people with connections to the Wild Atlantic Way route in the county.

 John B Keane

 John B Keane was born in Listowel in 1928 and worked in a number of jobs both in Ireland and the UK prior to running his own pub in 1955.
 Regardless of job, the constant in his life was his writing and in 1959, the Listowel Drama Group performed his first play, Sive, which won Best Play at the All-Ireland Drama Festival in the same year.
 It was a pivotal moment in the Irish arts scene as it was an honest and often humorous exploration of the social issues facing rural Ireland of the day through the timeless themes of love, loneliness and poverty.

 Monsignor Hugh O’Flaherty

-But it’s the courage, honesty and leadership which all five displayed in the achievement of their feats, traits which are sadly seen as impediments to success nowadays.
-The ability of the above five to take action and inspire others only highlights the weakness in character of modern life’s procrastinators and self-serving yes men and women.
+But it’s the courage and honesty which all displayed in the achievement of their feats, traits which are sadly seen as impediments to success nowadays.
+The ability of the above to take action and inspire others only highlights the weakness in character of modern life’s procrastinators and self-serving yes men and women.

 I hope this blog post is informative and entertaining.
 But most of all I hope my choices and conclusion encourage debate.
 So let the courage and honesty begin.

 Kerry destinations are covered in my Places to Visit in Kerry post.
 My Kerry Travel Guide post lists all the essential travel details for the county.